🎯 Session 0: Introduction to MCP, ACP, and A2A¶

 class CustomDatabaseConnector:

-Code Explanation: - Traditional approach requires custom connectors for each AI system - Each integration has different APIs, authentication, and data formats - Results in exponential complexity as systems scale
+Traditional approach requires separate connectors for each AI system with different APIs, authentication, and data formats.

 @mcp_server.tool()